 The number one skateboarders agree on is suede skate shoes.
 Skate shoes that’ll last you the longest are made out of suede.
 They can take much more than canvas shoes.
 At least make sure the parts when your ollie, kickflip or heelflip are covered with suede.

 Suede is also the easiest to repair once you get holes in them from wear and tear.
-No matter what shoe you buy, they will wear down at some point.
-The downside is that they attract dust and get dirty quicker, but you’ll destroy them anyway, skateboarding is not a fashion show.
+No matter what shoe you buy, they will wear at some point.

 Avoid Canvas Skate Shoes